0CottonBuds/CareSync-Server/README.md

 # Instructions

+### NOTE: please set your ip to a static ip of 192.168.100.68 for this to work on the mobile app.
+Not doing this step ill make the app unable to communicate to the server.
+If you dont want to change your IP to a static IP you then need to recompile the Mobile app and change the IP address there.

 1. install python
 2. create venv and activate it `python -m venv venv`
 3. install dependencies with `pip install -r requirements.txt`